jo-al-ra/quorum-wizard/README.md

 ## Starting/Stopping the Quorum network

 After quorum-creator finishes generating the necessary files to bring up your network, it will give you the location of where these files are located.

 All created networks are stored in the network folder and by the following naming convention: numberOfNodes-consensus-txManager-generationType

-To start a network, either bash or docker, cd into the network folder and run ./start.sh To stop a network, run ./stop.sh for the same location
+To start a network, either bash or docker, cd into the network folder and run ./start.sh

+To stop a network, run ./stop.sh for the same location

+## Sample interation with the Quorum network

+In the your network's directory we provide a runscript.sh to run test contracts.

+A sample public-contract.js is provided to test deploying a simpleStorage public contract

+Sample private-contracts.js for a 3+ node network and a 7+ node network are provided.
+These will only be successful if the nodes in the network use the pregenerated 7nodes keys

+If you chose to generate new tessera keys, you will need to replace the tessera public key in private-contract.js with the public key of the desired tessera recipient (tm.pub)

 ## Developing
 `yarn install` to get all the dependencies.